mskabirkhan/mskabirkhan/README.md

 - 🔭 I’m currently working at Health Data Research UK as Data Engineer intern
 - 🌱 I’m currently learning about Data Sciecne, dealing with Health Data
 - 🐍 I'm currently working with Python
-- 💬 Ask me about anything twitter @shahriarkabir73
+- 💬 Ask me about anything on twitter @shahriarkabir73
 - ⚡ facts about me: I love Travelling, A recreational Photographer

 <!--